nbfigueroa/SPCM-CRP/README.md

 This repo provides code for running the Non-parametric Spectral Clustering algorithm on Covariance Matrix Datasets (SPCM-CRP) introduced in [1].
 In a nutshell, **SPCM-CRP** is a similarity-dependent Chinese Restaurant process.
 Where the similarity matrix comes from the Spectral Polytope Covariance Matrix Similarity function and the non-parametric clustering is applied on the spectral manifold of the similarity function.

-### Dependencies
-Download the following toolbox and make sure to have it in your MATLAB path:
-- [ML_toolbox](https://github.com/epfl-lasa/ML_toolbox): Machine learning toolbox containing a plethora of dimensionality reduction, clustering, classification and regression algorithms accompanying the [Advanced Machine Learning](http://lasa.epfl.ch/teaching/lectures/ML_MSc_Advanced/index.php) course imparted at EPFL by Prof. Aude Billard.

 ### Illustrative Demo
 To highlight the power of the proposed method, we